Jenny Saville: Career

-At the end of Saville's undergraduate education, the leading British art collector, Charles Saatchi, saw her work at Clare Henry's Critics Choice exhibition at the Cooling Gallery in Cork St and purchased a painting.
+At the end of Saville's undergraduate education, the leading British art collector, Charles Saatchi, saw her work an exhibition at the Cooling Gallery in Cork St and purchased a painting.
 Her first series of paintings consisted of large scale portraits of Saville and other models.
 He offered the artist an 18-month contract, supporting her while she created new works to be exhibited in the Saatchi Gallery in London.
 The collection, Young British Artists III, exhibited in 1994 with Saville's self-portrait, Plan (1993), as the signature piece.
 Rising quickly to critical and public recognition and emerging as part of the Young British Artists (YBA) scene, Saville has been noted for creating art through the use of a classical standard—figure painting, but with a contemporary approach.